jahmad/getmanga/README.md

 **Optional arguments:**

-* -d/--dir: to save downloaded chapter to another directory
+* -d/--dir: to save downloaded chapter to another directory.
+* -l/--limit: set concurrent connection limit, default 4 connections.
-* -f/--file: load config file instead of using command arguments (example file included)
+* -f/--file: load config file instead of using command arguments.
+  (example file included)

   *Note: only support downloading all or new chapter with this mode.*